 <–Left Italian Barley Soup with sun dried tomatoes

-I grew up on pea soup.
-Buying a huge bag of dry split peas can be daunting.
-It usually stays on my shelf in the pantry a bit too long.
+I grew up on split pea soup.
+Buying a huge bag of dry split peas can be daunting and dismal, staying on my shelf in the pantry a bit too long.
 A simply mason jar filled with measured dry split peas with spices already added is eye appealing!
 Life is now easier!
+That’s how it’s done!!!

 INGREDIENTS